AviatrixSystems/Docs/HowTos/howto_use_custom_iam_role_names_for_2ndary_accounts/howto_use_custom_iam_role_names_for_2ndary_accounts.rst

    :keywords: access account, cloud account, iam role, secondary account, custom

 ==========================================================
-How to Use Custom IAM Role Names for Secondary Account
+Use Custom IAM Role Names for Secondary Accounts
 ==========================================================

-Step 01: Navigate to AWS CloudFormation with Aviatrix 2ndary CFT
+Step 01: Navigate to AWS CloudFormation with Aviatrix CFT
 --------------------------------------------------------------------

 + Login to Aviatrix controller GUI console

-+ Enter Access-Account page by clicking [Accounts] --> [Account Users] on the left
++ Navigate to **Access-Account** page by clicking [Accounts] --> [Account Users] on the left

 + Click [+ Add new] and [Launch CloudFormation Script]